servusdei2018/lighthouse/README.md

  - Open-source and licensed under the terms of the GNU AGPL v3.0 (see `LICENSE`)

 ## Connect Now!
 Lighthouse has its home at [lighthouse.vineyard.haus](https://lighthouse.vineyard.haus/open-source.html), thanks to the generosity of [Vineyard](https://vineyard.haus/).
+To play, point your MUD client (or telnet) at `lighthouse.vineyard.haus`, port `1990`.

 ## Abstract
 There are a _lot_ of MUDs.
 Most MUDs focus on itself.
 Lighthouse is different.
 Lighthouse